Biological network: History of networks

 As early as 1736 Leonhard Euler analyzed a real-world issue known as the Seven Bridges of Königsberg, which established the foundation of graph theory.
-From the 1930's-1950's the study of random graphs were developed.
-During the mid 1990's, it was discovered that many different types of "real" networks have structural properties quite different from random networks.
-In the late 2000's, scale-free and small-world networks began shaping the emergence of systems biology, network biology, and network medicine.
+From the 1930s-1950s the study of random graphs were developed.
+During the mid 1990s, it was discovered that many different types of "real" networks have structural properties quite different from random networks.
+In the late 2000s, scale-free and small-world networks began shaping the emergence of systems biology, network biology, and network medicine.
 In 2014, graph theoretical methods were used by Frank Emmert-Streib to analyze biological networks.

-In the 1980s, researchers started viewing DNA or genomes as the dynamic storage of a language system with precise computable finite states represented as a finite state machine.
+In the 1980s, researchers started viewing DNA or genomes as the dynamic storage of a language system with precise computable finite states represented as a finite-state machine.
 Recent complex systems research has also suggested some far-reaching commonality in the organization of information in problems from biology, computer science, and physics.